olets/zsh-test-runner/README.md

 FAIL false
 ```

-If your command will error when passed to `eval`, quote it.
+If your arg will error when passed to `eval`, quote it.

 ```shell
 % ztr test [[ 1 == 1 ]]